-6. Ball Bonding, Wire Bonding, and Packaging Services
+6. Ball Bonding, Wire Bonding, Lapping, Polishing, and Packaging Services

-We have established an arrangement with PLT Technology to provide various ball bonding and packaging services to UCSB Nanofab users.
-The service can be provided for you by PLT technology, a local Santa Barbara company, and will be invoiced to your Pl through our normal Nanofab recharge system.
+We have established an arrangement with Laser Diode Services to provide various ball bonding and packaging services to UCSB Nanofab users.
+The service can be provided for you by a local Santa Barbara company, and will be invoiced to your PI through our normal Nanofab recharge system.
 This service is offered to both academic and industrial Nanofab researchers.
-A description of the services and associated rates is below.
-Peter Tihanyi of PLT Technology will provide the service.
+Peter Tihanyi will provide the service.
 Peter has a high level of expertise with these processes, especially involving unique or research-type substrates and processes.
 If you would like to utilize Peter's services, please contact Peter by email to start the process.
-All equipment noted below is in-house at PLT and in good working condition.